CSS code surgery as a universal construction: CSS code surgery

 \begin{lemma} $\Chains$ is an Abelian category, and thus is finitely complete and cocomplete, meaning that it has all finite limits and colimits. \end{lemma}

-While this is well-known, we sketch a proof of this lemma in Appendix~\ref{app:lims} for completeness.
-There we also sketch some additional limits, but we only need colimits in this work.
+While this is well-known, we sketch a proof of this lemma in Appendix~\ref{app:lims}.
+There we also sketch some additional limits for completeness, but we only need colimits in this work.
+This lemma does not mean that every span has a \textit{basis-preserving} pushout, but whenever there is a basis-preserving span there is a basis-preserving pushout.
+The same applies to coequalisers.
+From now on every example of a span we use will be basis-preserving, so we assume that the pushouts and coequalisers are also basis-preserving and will no longer mention this property.